zdellaert/ZD_Putnam_Lab_Notebook/_posts/2026-04-27-LCM-Porites-Troubleshooting.md

   7. Dried in fume hood

 - Or possibly add back in very light staining because it does help (like May 6)
+- Trying 5/22/26:
    1. Cover with ice-cold **70% ethanol for 2-3 mins**
    2. Replace with fresh ice-cold **70% ethanol for 2 mins**
+   3. Replace with 100% ethanol for 30s
-   3. Apply cresyl violet staining (in 100% ethanol), incubate **30 seconds**
+   4. Apply cresyl violet staining (in 100% ethanol), incubate **30 seconds**
-   4. Pour off excess stain
+   5. Pour off excess stain
-   5. Cover slide with **ice-cold 70% ethanol**, 30s
+   6. Cover slide with **ice-cold 70% ethanol**, 30s
-   6. Pour off excess stain
+   7. Pour off excess stain
-   7. Cover slide with fresh **ice-cold 70% ethanol**, 30s
+   8. Cover slide with fresh **ice-cold 70% ethanol**, 30s
-   8. If any OCT remains, rinse or gently submerge slide in **ice-cold RNAse-free water for 10s**
+   9. If any OCT remains, rinse or gently submerge slide in **ice-cold RNAse-free water for 10s**
+   10. Then immediately back into **ice-cold 70% ethanol**
-   9. Dehydrate:
+   11. Dehydrate:
-       1. 30s 70% EtOH
+       1. 30-60s 70% EtOH
        2. 30s 96% EtOH
        3. 1 min 100% EtOH
        4. Dry in fume hood